 We welcome contact with parents, so please do get in touch if you have any queries, concerns or comments.
-The school telephone number is 01752 208308.
+The school telephone number is 033 33 602 230.
 When you are connected, you will hear an 'options' menu which is largely self-explanatory.

-If you wish to report your daughter's absence, then please select option 1 on the telephone menu or e-mail the school.
-It is important that you contact us on each day of your daughter's absence, or we will assume to expect her in school.
-The message should be backed up with a note in the planner on your daughter's return to school.
+If you wish to report your child's absence, then please select option 1 on the telephone menu or e-mail the school absence@plymouthhighschoolforgirls.org.uk It is important that you contact us on each day of your child's absence, or we will assume to expect her in school.

-If you wish to speak to a member of staff, please contact the subject teacher, the form tutor, Ms Straker (assistant to the Heads of Year) or Miss Joynes, Head of Year 7 as appropriate.
+If you wish to speak to a member of staff, please contact the subject teacher, the form tutor, Miss Barker (assistant to the Heads of Year) or Miss Joynes, Head of Year 7 as appropriate.
 If we are not available, we will get back to you as soon as we can.
-A list of contact emails is included in this booklet.
+A list of contact email addresses is included in this booklet.

-We may need to contact you during the school day, if, for example, your daughter is unwell.
+We may need to contact you during the school day, if, for example, your child is unwell.
 It is essential that we have current contact numbers, including emergency contacts.
 Please let us know immediately if this information changes.